Ganduje's ex-commissioner chides poor 2025 budget performance in Kano

 “It is tragic that a government which declared a state of emergency on water supply has failed to invest even one per cent of the Water Board’s allocation,” he said.

-The former commissioner added that after abandoning the more efficient IPP model, the government continues to pay millions of naira per month to KEDCO for electricity, possibly because such arrangements confer personal benefits on some actors.
+The former commissioner added that after abandoning the more efficient IPP model, the government continues to pay millions of naira every month to KEDCO for electricity, possibly because such arrangements come with personal benefits for some actors.

 He also criticised the administration’s performance in the education sector, noting that despite declaring a state of emergency and allocating the highest share of the budget to education, the results have been “a monumental disappointment.”